-More than half of all the artistic masterpieces of the westernized world can be found in Italy.
+More than half of all the Westernized world's artistic masterpieces can be found in Italy.
 Italy is an extremely varied country.
-It's culture is an expression of various historical eras, covering nearly 2,800 years.
-The Italian culture has its foundations not only in a very important and fruitful religion, but also in a great secular humanistic culture.
-Italy has been, and still is, an intellectual hub for the western world.
-It is a must see for anyone interested in art or history and is the perfect location for spending a gap year abroad.
+Its culture is an expression of various historical eras, covering nearly 2,800 years.
+The Italian culture has its foundations in a very important and fruitful religion and a great secular humanistic culture.
+Italy has been and still is an intellectual hub for the western world.
+It is a must-see for anyone interested in art or history and is the perfect location for spending a gap year abroad.

-While Italy is considered a first world country, they are still in need of volunteers in conservation, healthcare, childcare, and education.
+While Italy is considered a first-world country, they need volunteers in conservation, healthcare, childcare, and education.
 If you choose to volunteer during your gap year, remember to be open-minded and ready to embrace Italian culture!
-Volunteering is a mutually beneficial opportunity, where you can learn about Italian culture and language while helping to improve the quality of life for the Italian people.
+Volunteering is a mutually beneficial opportunity where you can learn about Italian culture and language while improving the quality of life for the Italian people.
 Participating in meaningful community service abroad may be a once in a lifetime opportunity, so don’t miss out!

 Italy is one of those striking countries where you can spend an entire year learning and traveling and still feel like you've barely scratched the surface.
 With mind-blowing art and some of the world’s most significant cities, it truly takes a lifetime to experience all that Italy has to offer.
 Imagine ducking into a random church to escape the heat, only to spend two hours staring at an impossibly pure blue in a fresco.
 Where else in the world is that possible?

-While learning the ins and out of the business world, interning in Italy will give you the opportunity to develop your language skills and take part in the day-to-day activities of an Italian professional.
-Many internships are geared towards individuals with intermediate to advanced language skills who want to practice their Italian on a regular basis.
+While learning the ins and out of the business world, interning in Italy will allow you to develop your language skills and participate in the day-to-day activities of an Italian professional.
+Many internships are geared towards individuals with intermediate to advanced language skills who want to practice their Italian regularly.
 Interning in Italy is a great addition to your college career and a huge boost to your resume.

-Many companies that offer internships are looking for enrolled college students and those that have recently graduated.
+Many companies that offer internships are looking for enrolled college students and those who recently graduated.
 Internships are usually customizable, meaning that you can add what you like and take away what you don't!
-Many companies are flexible, allowing you arrange your schedule in order to take classes or perform volunteer work simultaneously.
+Many companies are flexible, allowing you to arrange your schedule to take classes or perform volunteer work simultaneously.

-The family is the center of the social structure in Italy, providing a stabilizing influence for its members.
+The family is the center of Italy's social structure, providing a stabilizing influence for its members.
 Italians move out of the house at a later age than in America.
 Remember, appearances matter in Italy.
-The way you dress can indicate your social status, your family's background, and your education level.
+The way you dress can indicate your social status, family background, and education level.
 Italy is primarily a Roman Catholic country.
 Always be respectful of Catholic traditions.
 Greetings are enthusiastic but formal.
 Italians usually greet a traveler with a handshake and with direct eye contact.
-Status and hierarchy are important in Italian business settings so be formal until told otherwise.
+Status and hierarchy are important in Italian business settings, so be formal until told otherwise.

 Italy’s major cities have no more crime than other large cities in Europe.
 In fact, they are safer than many other European cities, but travelers still need to be cautious about petty crimes.
-Pickpocketing is the most frequent crime perpetrated against tourists, so be careful in tourist locations, in trains stations, and in any crowded place.
+Pickpocketing is the most frequent crime perpetrated against tourists, so be careful in tourist locations, train stations, and any crowded place.
 Violence against tourists is extremely rare in Rome.
-In fact, violent crime is very rare around the entire country.
-Fortunately, the biggest safety risk in cities like Rome is the traffic so be careful crossing streets!
+In fact, violent crime is uncommon around the entire country.
+Fortunately, cities like Rome's biggest safety risk is the traffic, so be careful crossing streets!
 Keep your eyes peeled for reckless scooters.